• Home

 I hear it repeatedly from those getting along in age: they want to leave their home to their kids.
 They want to keep paying on a life insurance policy, even though no one is dependent on them for their care.
 They are stretching themselves financially to give some value to their heirs.

-Here’s where bankruptcy makes it possible to leave an inheritance to the next generation.
+Here’s where bankruptcy for seniors it possible to leave an inheritance to the next generation.

 The exemptions that are available in bankruptcy are not available to a probate estate.
 Probate will protect the homestead if there is a surviving spouse.
 No surviving spouse who needs the home to live in, and the home may be sold to pay the elder’s debts before anything goes to the offspring.

-Most revocable trusts direct the successor trustee to pay the debts of the person who has passed away before distributing the trust estate to the beneficiaries.
+If there’s a revocable trust, most direct the successor trustee to pay the debts of the person who has passed away before distributing the trust estate to the beneficiaries.

 Neither probate nor revocable trusts make it possible to avoid judgment liens that attach to homes.
 Bankruptcy does.